stormpath/stormpath-framework-spec/registration.md

 * Remove the `givenName` and `surname` fields (`enabled: false`).
 * Enable other default Stormpath Account fields (`username`, `middleName`).
 * Enable the a password confirmation field.
+* Make fields hidden, but submittable.
 * Define custom fields.

 ## <a name="Options"></a> Options

 This is the set of default configuration for the registration feature, it defines the default fields we support and which ones we want to show by default.
-If a field is `enabled`, it should be shown on the registration form.
+If a field is `enabled`, it will allow data to be POSTed as that parameter.
+If a field is `visible`, it will be shown on the registration form.
 If it's `required` then an error should be returned if the value is not supplied by the user.